 - Upper airway irritation

-Continued use of a recalled CPAP machine could increase the risk of lung cancer, permanent kidney damage, or chronic inflammation.
+Continued use of defective CPAP apnea machines could result in potential health risks, including lung cancer, permanent kidney damage, or chronic inflammation.

 - Past, current, and future medical bills to treat injuries